elfhosted/elfhosted.com/docs/faq.md

 ### My playback is buffering

 Check your speed at https://speed.elfhosted.com - you'll want at least 20Mbps for reliable playback at 1080p.
 Configure your streamer to "DirectPlay", rather than transcoding, for best results.

+Depending on the results of the speed test, you may want to [migrate your stack to a closer datacenter](/how-to/migrate-datacenters).

 ## Debrid